reubenstr/ElectroPup/README.md

 Inverse kinematics and plotting code was a sourced from mike4192: [https://github.com/mike4192/](https://github.com/mike4192/).
 This project added live plot updates from gamepad inputs and visual warnings for IK and joint range errors.

+Run plot.py to start the plot.
+A gamepad is required to update the plot but if a gamepad is not connected the plot will display a static pose.

 ## ⏯ Simulation